4.1 Overview of Healthcare Law and Ethics

 Fraud and Abuse Laws

-There are both federal and state laws in place to prevent fraud and abuse in healthcare.
-Fraud is defined as intentional deceit in order to obtain financial gain.
-Examples of fraud include billing insurance companies for services that were not provided, and using a higher level billing code in order to be paid a higher level of reimbursement for services.
-Examples of abuse include referring patients for tests or procedures that are not medically necessary, and having patients return for care that is not medically necessary.
+Both federal and state laws are in place to prevent fraud and abuse in healthcare.
+Fraud is defined as intentional deceit for financial gain.
+Examples of fraud include billing insurance companies for services not provided or using a higher-level billing code to receive higher reimbursement for services.
+Another form of fraud in healthcare is identity theft.
+To prevent patients from using another person’s identity, healthcare organizations must request photo identification.
+This is known as the Red Flags Rule under HIPPA.
+Examples of abuse include referring patients for tests or procedures that are not medically necessary or having patients return for care that is not medically necessary.
+While both fraud and abuse are illegal and unethical, fraud typically carries more severe penalties.
+Penalties for fraud and abuse may include jail time, fines, and exclusion from insurance contracts.

 Tribal Healthcare Laws